 Residency vs Internship - What's the difference?

 Residency is a period of training during which an individual gains the practical experience required for advanced practice of pharmacy.
-The Canadian Hospital Pharmacy Residency Board sets Accreditation Standards for residency training.
+The Canadian Pharmacy Residency Board sets Accreditation Standards for residency training.
 Although a residency does not, by itself, qualify an individual for licensure, in most jurisdictions an internship can be completed in conjunction with a Residency Program.